 - Each student will turn in 1 page Reflection paper on the readings, films and discussions of the week every Friday.
-There will be a total of 10 weekly papers.
-Each of these weekly responses/reflections will be worth 10 points, for a total 100 possible points for response papers. - Each student will create 1, 5 item annotated bibliographies on a choice of topics outlined on the assignment sheet.
-This project will be forth a total of 50 points. - Students will also be responsible for finding current event articles related to the class topic of race in the U.S. each week for the first 4 weeks of the quarter.
-Each article brought in will be worth 10 points for a total of 40 points. - Each student will be graded for class participation.
-You will be able to garner a total of 50 points for participation. - · Each student will complete the class final.
-The exam will be worth 50 points.

-All written work will be turned in to our class website on Canvass and subject to turnitincom.
+There will be a total of 7 weekly papers.
+I will randomly grade five (5) of those papers for a single Reflection Paper grade, which will be assessed at the end of the quarter. - Each student will create 1, 5 item annotated bibliographies on a choice of topics outlined on the assignment sheet. - Students will also be responsible for finding current event articles related to the class topic of race in the U.S. each week for the first 4 weeks of the quarter. - · Each student will complete the class final. - All written work will be turned in to our class website on Canvas and subject to turnitincom